This post may include affiliate links; see our disclosure policy.

 How to make tofu crumbles

-It’s beyond easy to make tofu crumbles: and this concept along with our tofu scramble has been fueling our dinners lately!
-There’s really no trick to it: just crumble your tofu and cook it up!
-Here’s what to know (or scroll to the recipe below!):
+Tofu crumbles are beyond easy to make — and lately, they’ve been fueling my dinners right alongside my go-to tofu scramble!
+There’s no real trick to it: just crumble your tofu and cook it up.
+Here’s what to know (or feel free to scroll straight to the recipe below!).

 - Crumble the tofu with your fingers.
-You want roughly bite-sized crumbles here — they can all be different sizes.
-This part can be a little cold on your fingers, but do it quickly!
+You want roughly bite-sized crumbles here — it’s okay if they’re all different sizes.
+This part can be cold on your fingers, so do it quickly!
 It should take about 1 minute.

 - Mix the tofu with the seasonings.
-Get the crumbles completely coated with the seasoning.
+Thoroughly coat the crumbles with the seasoning.

 - Cook 8 to 10 minutes until lightly crispy.
-There will be quite a bit of water at first, then it will completely cook out and you’ll be left with lightly crispy crumbles with a deliciously soft interior.
+There will be quite a bit of water until it cooks out, and then you’ll be left with lightly crispy crumbles with a deliciously soft interior.

 Oven baked method

-You can also cook these tofu crumbles in the oven to get the texture even more chewy and crisped.
-As we mentioned above, we typically make them on the stovetop for a fast and easy meal.
-If you prefer a crispier texture that’s more of a vegan meat substitute, you can spread them on a baking sheet and bake at 350 degrees for 25 to 30 minutes.
+You can also cook these tofu crumbles in the oven for a chewier and crisper texture.
+As mentioned above, I prefer to make mine on the stovetop for a fast and easy meal.
+If you want a crispier texture that’s more of a vegan meat substitute, you can spread them on a baking sheet and bake at 350 degrees for 25 to 30 minutes.

 There are so many ways to use tofu crumbles!
-Over here we use them often as part of fast and easy meals and plant-based dinners.
-Here are are a few of our top ways to use them:
+I use them often for fast and easy meals and plant-based dinners.
+Here are a few of my favorite ways to use them:

 - Tacos: Try them in these 20-minute Tofu Tacos.